tomasgrno1-stack/Chatos_AI/README.md

-# ✨ Polaris — Personal AI Assistant
+# ✨ Chatoš — Personal AI Assistant

 Polaris is a modern web application built with **Streamlit** and **Google Gemini API**, functioning as an intelligent personal assistant.